Lanzhou-J/Lanzhou-J/README.md

 ## Hello, I'm Lanzhou. 👋

 ### About me 🎓
-I am passionate about IT technology, especially software development and data science.👩🏻‍💻
+I am an enthusiastic developer with a cell biology research background.
+I love challenging myself and learn new things!👩🏻‍💻

 ### What I know :computer: